qupath/qupath-docs/docs/starting/first_steps.md

 You can also jump to a specific magnification if you:

 - *Right-click* on the image, and choose one of the zoom options e.g. {menuselection}`Display --> 100%`, or
-- *Double-click* on the little magnification box on the toolbar, and enter a value there.
+- *Double-click* on the little magnification value on the toolbar, and enter a value there.

 :::{figure} images/steps_mag.jpg
 :align: center
 :class: shadow-image

-The *Magnification box*
+The *Magnification box*.
 :::

 Double-clicking on the magnification value in the toolbar (here, the bit that shows 10.0x) opens an input dialog to enter a specific magnification.